thaddeusm/seatsmart-FHSU/README.md

 in China.
 Paper-based seating charts with spaces for annotation have been in use for some time and are still the preferred choice for many faculty members.
 Seatsmart offers a digital alternative as a convenience, while striving to add features that are difficult to implement in analog (e.g. trend calculations, randomization, etc.).
+The choice of colors and typography is meant to fit the university context (adult learners).

 New York City Metro signs were of particular inspiration, which feature circular icons with solid colors.
 The color palette is based upon FHSU branding colors, with the choice